 Normal Cat Chewing Behaviors

 Cats that are teething are more likely to chew on items than adult cats and this is completely normal.
-Kittens lose their baby teeth and grow a full set of adult teeth between the ages of 3 and a half and 7 months of age.
+Kittens lose their baby teeth and grow a full set of adult teeth between 3.5 and 7 months of age.
 Different teeth will fall out at different times, but the drive to chew may be stronger during these 4 months while your kitten attempts to get relief from the 30 new teeth that are coming in.

 Kittens love to play with small objects and sometimes they grab these objects, such as bottle caps, bottle nipples, or rubber bands, and put them in their mouths.
 Once they feel the texture of the items, they often continue the behavior and seek out items with a similar texture.